Mircea-MMXXI/azapy/docs/Kelly_th_doc.md

 * $\{w_k\}_{k=1,\cdots,M}$ are the weights,
 * $\{r_k\}_{i=1,\cdots,M}$ are the asset rate of returns.

+The maximization problem is essentially non-linear, leading to intensive numerical computations.
+An approximative solution can be obtained considering the second order Taylor expansion of $Z$.
+In this case the maximization is reduced to a quadratic programming (QP) problem that can be solved numerically very efficient.
+In general the approximative optimal portfolio weights can be slightly different than the weights obtained by solving the "Full" non-liner optimization.
+However, the performances of the two portfolios (based on "Full" non-linear optimization and second order, "Order2", approximation) can be very close.
+From a computational point of view, the second order approximation is orders of magnitude faster than the full non-linear optimization.

+Our implementation supports both methods:
+* non-linear optimization, by setting `rtype='Full'`,
+* second order approximation, by setting `rtype='Order2'`.

 **azapy** provides the following 2 classes supporting the Kelly optimal portfolio strategy:
 * **KellyEngine**  : computes the portfolio weight,
 * **Port_Kelly** : performs portfolio back testing, out-of-sample analyzes.